GreedyLazyCat/KanbanWebApp/README.md

 # kanban

-Small kanban app, dont mind animations, just wanted to play with them
+Small kanban app, dont mind animations, just wanted to play with them.
+Since it is purely frontend app im going to host via github so there will be a link soon.

 ## Project Setup